MightyPork/avr-lib/README.md

 A project typically consists of one `main.c` file, and some `*_config.c` files where the library headers request it (those define eg. IO pin mapping).

-Adjust the Makefile to yuor needs!
+Adjust the Makefile to your needs!

 ## License